 Sleep under the stars — camping adventures for all

-If you enjoy your spring nights with a side of s’mores, you’ll want to check out these top campgrounds and RV parks.
+Many consider springtime the most ideal season for camping.
+Longer days with the warmth of the sun makes for pretty stellar hiking.
+And the evening breezes with perfectly cool sleeping temperatures make for extra dreamy snoozing.
+So, if you enjoy your spring nights outdoors with a side of s’mores, you’ll want to check out these top campgrounds and RV parks.
 Choose from tent sites beside the creek or lake, full hook-up RV sites with all the amenities, or unique “glamping” cabins.
 Whether you’re planning a romantic getaway or a family campout, there’s a Blue Ridge site perfect for your adventure.

 Try your hand at a new-to-you adventure

 Ready to venture into a new adventure?
-There are plenty of outdoor activities to choose from in the mountains.
-Give disc golf a spin at the North Cove Social Club, which features an 18-hole course for all skill levels, as well as a more technical course for experienced players.
+There are plenty of outdoor activities to choose from in these blooming mountains.
+If you haven’t given disc golf a try, treat yourself at the North Cove Social Club, which features an 18-hole course for all skill levels, as well as a more technical course for experienced players.

-Find out why the Blue Ridge is a fantastic place to fish for trout.
-Book a guided fly fishing trip with The Catawba Angler, or borrow a rod and reel for free from the Mountain Gateway Museum in Old Fort.
+Mountain stream fly fishing or angling in a lake is a great excuse to play in the water, even if you don’t catch any fish.
+But if you are interested in catching fish, book a guided fly fishing trip with The Catawba Angler, or borrow a rod and reel for free from the Mountain Gateway Museum in Old Fort.
 Find all the rules and regulations in our fishing guide.
 You can also spend a day fishing with the family at Buck Creek Trout Farm.

-If you’re interested in touring the mountains on two wheels, you’ve come to the right place!
-Kids and beginner cyclists can enjoy a short ride along the Joseph McDowell Historical Catawba Greenway in Marion.
-Those with a bit more mountain biking experience should check out Kitsuma Peak, Copper Ridge Trail, or the Gateway Trail System in Old Fort.
-Stop into the Old Fort Ride House first for a cup of coffee and great info on area trails.
+Have bikes, will travel!
+If this is your motto, you are going to love time spent in McDowell County this spring!
+Kids and beginner cyclists can enjoy a short ride along the Joseph McDowell Historical Catawba Greenway conveniently in Marion.
+Those with a bit more mountain biking experience, stories to tell and scars to show should check out Kitsuma Peak, Copper Ridge Trail, or the Gateway Trail System in Old Fort.

 Plan a day at Lake James

 Lake James State Park offers plenty of adventures for warm weather months, including 30+ miles of hiking trails.
-Beginning in May, the Paddy’s Creek Recreation Area is open for both swimming and boating, including boat rentals for both canoes and kayaks.
-Lake James is also a great spot for a picnic year-round!
+Beginning in May, the Paddy’s Creek Recreation Area is open for both swimming and boating, including canoes and kayak rentals.
+And Lake James is also a terrific spot for a picnic, small or large, any time of the year.